openradx/adit/README.md

 ## API Client

-ADIT client is a Python library to query, retrieve and upload DICOM images programmatically from Python script from PACS servers connected to an ADIT server.
-More information can be found in the [README of the client](./adit_client/README.md).
+[ADIT Client](https://github.com/openradx/adit-client) is a Python library to query, retrieve and upload DICOM images programmatically from a Python script.
+Thereby it can interact with DICOM (e.g. PACS) servers connected to an ADIT server.

 ## Screenshots